Subrat2006/Rectangles-Animation-/README.md

 1) The Smaller Block can't go above the Bigger Block!
 2) The Blocks would be arranged in a systematic order in ascending order (from the top)!
 3) There would be only 3 columns, where the Rectangular Blocks can go.
+In this way, they will arrange every block in a systematic order!

+Wait and see all this till last!